 Name, address & two phone numbers of your school or organization.

-Grade level(s) of the group.
+Grade level(s) or ages of the group.

-Numbers of students, chaperones and extra adults.
+Numbers of students, chaperones and extra adults who will attend.

 First, second and third choices for the date of your visit.